 Last Updated on

-Having an eCommerce app and not tracking down things is not gonna help improve your online business.
-Google provides Firebase Analytics which helps you monitor and take necessary actions to grow your online business.
+Having an eCommerce app and not tracking down things is not going to help improve your online business.
+Google provides Firebase Analytics for eCommerce which helps you monitor and take necessary actions to grow your online business.

 This article introduces the applications of Google Firebase Analytics for eCommerce